hmaverickadams/DeHashed-API-Tool/README.md

                         Outputs to CSV silently.
 A file name is required.
   -s SIZE, --size SIZE  Specify the size, between 1 and 10000 --only-passwords      Return only passwords
+  --all                 Save all size results, up to 30000
 ```

 ### Basic Usage: